Vadym-Benedyk/nest-start/README.md

 User daemon
 db

-2.(06/01/2025) Migrations and models for db.
-Using sequelize
+2.(07/01/2025) Migrations and models for db.
+Using sequelize Id - pass to UUID.
+Solved

+3. (08/01/2025)
+    TODO:
+        - Fix bug with init page loading.
+On init route '/' 404